 One of the biggest changes in the rail industry has been the move away from dependence on diesel as the main motive fuel.
 With the increasing electrification of railway networks, train manufacturers are now looking for more innovative solutions and improved methods of "current collection".

-As the electrification of the networks has developed, demand for additional vehicle or end-user specific functions, such as contact strip wear monitoring, is increasing.
+As the electrification of the networks has developed, demand for an additional vehicle or end-user specific functions, such as contact strip wear monitoring, is increasing.
 Development of new "current collection" solutions can make a significant contribution to meeting the following crucial needs of the rail market:

-- Overall reduction in vehicle weight
+An overall reduction in vehicle weight,

-- Increase in passenger space
+Increase in passenger space, and

-- Initial acquisition and whole life cost reductions
+Initial acquisition and whole life cost reductions.

 The pantograph is a familiar sight on the top of rail vehicles, a system designed to allow trains to travel at high speeds without losing contact with the overhead catenary lines.
 The pantograph arm pushes a contact shoe up against the underside of the power cable, which draws the electricity required to power the train.
 Typically, compressed air is used to control the basic raise, hold, lower and fast-drop functions of the arm.